-The Better at Home Aboriginal Engagement Strategy will develop an approach for delivering non-medical home supports to First Nations elders in a way that works best for their unique circumstances, and in their own communities.
-Using an Appreciative Inquiry (AI)approach and methodology, the strategy will be asking about the best experiences people have had within the Better at Home program, and to envision the best case scenario for the service they need.
+The Better at Home Aboriginal Engagement Strategy will develop an approach for delivering non-medical home supports to First Nations Elders in a way that work best for their unique circumstances, and in their own communities.
+Using an Appreciative Inquiry (AI) approach and methodology, the strategy will be asking about the best experiences people have had within the Better at Home program, and to envision the best case scenario for the services they need.

 Deliverables in the strategy include:

 - Voices of the Elders Project and Community Visits

 - Literature Review of Best/Promising Practices in FN/Aboriginal Elder Care

 - Better at Home On-Reserve Evaluation

 For more information about the Better at Home Aboriginal Engagement Strategy, please contact:

 Community Impact Planner